-In signing this Memorandum of Understanding I undertake to be bound by its terms and consent to be bound by the Office of the Police and Crime Commissioner's Independent Custody Visiting Scheme Guidelines.
+In signing this Memorandum of Understanding I undertake to be bound by its terms and consent to be bound by the Police.
+Fire and Crime Commissioner's Independent Custody Visiting Scheme Guidelines.

 Name: (Block Capitals)

 Signature:

 Date:

 Dog Welfare Visitor Scheme Volunteer Agreement